 7 Ford Motor

 Are those companies’ leaders making the right decisions for their employees?
 How about for their customers?
-Or, are those all-powerful CEOs, Boards of Directors, and top executives wearing the blinders of the past?
+Or, are those powerful CEOs, Boards of Directors, and top executives wearing the blinders of the past?
 Will they experience tunnel vision at those critical decision points?
 Will they do the right thing?

 Ask any investor and he’ll tell you it’s generally the bigger risks that have higher pay offs.
 To state it more plainly: If you want to win big, then when it counts you’ll need to risk big.
 To that I’ll add: It’s critical to make good decisions, and having an ability to see the future can come in kind of handy.